-We decided to approach our contacts within the leading music labels in the world and see whether there was any interest; thankfully, two of the most notable and influential labels threw bands our way so we had a pick of the very best.
+We decided to approach our contacts within the world’s leading music labels and see whether there was any interest.
+Thankfully, two of the most notable and influential labels threw bands our way so we had a pick of the very best.

 Being fans of the game and keen to get involved, Higher Power had the sound and energy this gig needed.
-In addition, heavy-weight label Roadrunner Records agreed to be a partner on the gig meaning we have their full support socially.
+Besides which we had the full social support of heavyweight label Roadrunner Records which had agreed to be a partner on the gig.

-Bethesda even bespoke designed a poster for the occasion that got replicated in all branding opportunities… beer mats, banners and digital ads.
+Bethesda even designed a bespoke poster for the occasion which was replicated in all branding opportunities: beer mats, banners, and digital ads.

-It was all set to be an awesome gig; tickets were free on Eventbrite and 200 went within 90 minutes.
-A further 100 tickets went live, and all went within the next 45 minutes.
+It was all set to be an awesome gig, tickets were free on Eventbrite, and 200 went within 90 minutes.
+A further 100 tickets were released, and all were sold within the next 45 minutes.

-Everything was organised at break-neck speed; the stage was set, fans of the game and bands were PUMPED and the band practising their DOOM rifts and covers of the iconic songs.
+Everything was organized at breakneck speed; the stage was set, fans of the game and bands were PUMPED and the band was practicing DOOM riffs and covers of their iconic songs.

-DOOM was imminent… more so then we realised.
+DOOM was imminent… more so than we realised.